 As an interpreter in the field since 2005, Bridget earned a master’s degree in interpreting pedagogy in 2014.
 Since that time she has been developing effective face-to-face and online education for interpreting students and working interpreters.
 She specializes in facilitating education in K-12 and Medical interpreting, with a growing specialization in mental and behavioral health.
 Outside of education, Bridget enjoys supporting the community by founding community-building organizations and serving on local committees and boards in the interpreting and deaf communities.
 She interprets in a variety of areas including medical, behavioral health and performing arts.
 Beyond work, Bridget enjoys spending time with her wonderful family of four.

 Janine joined the CATIE Center in 2013 as the program coordination assistant.
 In 2017, she became the program coordinator/ASL interpreter.
 She works to support both programs of the CATIE Center, as well as managing day to day office needs.
 Janine graduated from St. Catherine University in 2015 with a degree in ASL & Interpreting.
-She holds BEI certification, is licensed in Wisconsin, and is currently pursuing National Interpreter Certification.
+She holds BEI certification, is licensed in Wisconsin, and recently received National Interpreter Certification.
 Janine works as a freelance interpreter, primarily in the postsecondary setting and VRS.
 Additionally, Janine continues to work with interpreting students as a mentor and teaching assistant at St. Kate’s.
 She currently serves as the professional development chair for Minnesota Registry of the Deaf, and previously served as secretary, the first appointed student representative, and as conference support staff coordinator for the past three years.
 In January 2017, she was selected to attend the RID LEAD Conference in Salt Lake City on behalf of MRID.
 In 2018, Janine plans to begin graduate school.

 Laurie Swabey, Ph.D., Principal Investigator and Executive Director